Does anyone else only have cassette deck in their car.

 Did have when i bought the car promptly got rid & spent £600 on a new car stereo a kenwood DNX-5280BT to be precice.

 Yep.
-Got a Kenwood CD changer in the boot but most times I can't be bothered to mess around swapping the CDs for new ones.
+Got a Kenwood CD changer in the boot but most times I can't be arsed to mess around swapping the CDs for new ones.
 Happy with the Kenwood cassette-radio head unit.
 Just wish it had a line-in or BT for the phone.
 With tapes recorded from my Nak, the SQ is easily as good as the CD multiplayer.

 But I like making mix tapes, they are cool...

 and the old school headphone to tape adapters so I can use my Sony discman.

 Stock-up while you can, I see TDK Europe recently killed-off the only tape they still made, the legendary TDK-D, meaning that as far as I can tell they no longer make cassettes of any description.
 My favourite chrome tape (TDK SA) was killed-off a couple of years ago and now NOS blanks are starting to ramp-up in price on eBay, particularly C90s.
 Metals have been unavailable for years and some of the prices they fetch are eye-watering.

 Technolgy marches on and it doesn’t care who or what it kills, unfortunately.
 When I was a teen/young man in the 80s and 90s, cassettes were so ubiquitous that I honestly didn’t think I’d ever see the day when blanks were discontinued, just like 35mm film.

 An iPod Classic can hold 160GB (almost 500 x C90's worth) of lossless files in a package no bigger than a cassette tape and (assuming a decent DAC is employed) in far better quality.